 This Jackson Browne song is still remembered and played to this day for its relatability and excellent storytelling.
-Everyone is confused after the death of a friend, and Jackson Browne expresses his confusion perfectly on this track.
+Some can feel confusion after the death of a friend, and Jackson Browne expresses this perfectly in this track.

 “The Crossroads” – Bone Thugs-N-Harmony

 Paying homage to friends who have passed away is a common topic in hip-hop music, but no song encompasses that feeling more than this classic song from Bone Thugs-N-Harmony.
-In fact, it’s still considered a staple in hip-hop music today despite being almost a two-decade-old song.
-The song was created in memory of hip-hop legend Easy-E, and it won a Grammy in 1997.
+In fact, it’s still considered a staple in hip-hop today despite being almost a two-decade-old song.
+It was created in memory of hip-hop legend Easy-E, and won a Grammy in 1997.

 “Beam Me Up” – Pink